autoloadnextpost/auto-load-next-post/readme.txt

 4. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==
+= 1.5.6 : 29th November 2018 =
+* Corrected: Twenty Nineteen support for the featured image was missing an inner wrapper to provide the correct styling.

 = 1.5.5 : 28th November 2018 =
 * Added: Screen reader support for links missing them.
 * Added: WordPress UX for the help tab sucks so I added a button to the settings page that will help users find the help.